Fever (Ronnie Laws album)

-Fever is the second album of American saxophonist Ronnie Laws released in 1976 by Blue Note Records.
+Fever is the second album by American saxophonist Ronnie Laws released in 1976 by Blue Note Records.
 The album reached No. 13 on the Billboard Top Soul LPs chart.

 Reception

 The AllMusic review by Alex Henderson states, "Because Laws has recorded so many throwaways, one has to approach his catalog with caution; but rest assured that Fever puts his talent to work instead of wasting it".